ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 In this tutorial we will discuss (3).

-For full integration patch the application to directly access Elektra's key database.
+For full integration patch the application to directly access Elektra’s key database.
-When the application is fully integrated in Elektra's ecosystem those benefits arise:
+When the application is fully integrated in Elektra’s ecosystem those benefits arise:

 - Benefits that shared libraries have, e.g.